Mike + The Mechanics (1985 album): Reception

 In their retrospective review, Allmusic lauded the strong performances of all the band members, while noting that the creative and powerful songwriting is the most important element of the album.
 They oddly concluded that though Mike + the Mechanics' second album was a bigger commercial success, "their debut reflects a more compliant (sic) sound in every aspect."

 Track listing

+All songs co-wrtitten by Mike Rutherford, additional writers where noted.